xenostopic-cyber/raid-bot/README.md

-An asynchronous Discord bot built with `discord.py` and `aiohttp` that provides various utilities, moderation alternatives, simulation utilities, and premium management features.
+An asynchronous Discord bot built with `discord.py` and `aiohttp` that raid a server!

 ## Features